 Determinists, the other group of incompatibilists, say that the whole world is predetermined and therefore people cannot be free.
 One of the most notable groups of determinists are psychologists, many of whom have proven through studies that actions are based on external factors.
 In the world of psychology and science, nature and nurture are at play whenever a decision is made.
-Life experience and studies of how the human mind works have largely taught that www.information philosopher.com/freedom/incompatibilism.html.
+Life experience and studies of how the human mind works have largely taught that genetics, experiences, and environment greatly influence the way people act and decisions they make.

-6 "Incompatibilism," Information Philosopher,
+6 "Incompatibilism," Information Philosopher, www.informationphilosopher.com/freedom/incompatibilism.html.